-It is our job to offer Pupil Premium children further access to learning and opportunities to achieve and overcome these barriers.
-This is done through academic and pastoral support that is personalised to every pupil.
+It is our job as a school to offer Pupil Premium children further access to learning and opportunities to achieve and overcome these barriers, and this is done through academic and pastoral support that is personalised to every pupil.

 Details of the interventions and their expenditure can be found on the side menu.